mavropalias/icon-of-com/content/blog/getting-started-with-deep-learning/index.md

 My favourite learning resource for maths, is [Khan Academy](https://www.khanacademy.org/math).

-When you get to linear algebra--or if you're still intimidated by it and are looking for some intuition--do yourself a favour and check out this masterpiece: [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) series, by 3Blue1Brown on YouTube.
+When you get to linear algebra--or if you're still intimidated by it and are looking for some intuition--do yourself a favour and check out this masterpiece: [Essence of linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) series, by Grant Sanderson on YouTube.

 If you want to dig deeper, here are some free resources: